shadowmanos/shadowmanos.github.io/ManosNikolaidisCV.md

 I have also implemented push notifications for mobile apps and authentication for websites.
 Dealt directly with product management, creative, front-end engineers and external partners.

-Tech stack: *Java 8, Spring-Boot (MVC, Data, Batch), Hibernate, MySQL, thrift* and about half the services provided by *AWS*.
+Tech stack: *Java, Spring-Boot (MVC, Data, Batch), Hibernate, MySQL, thrift* and about half the services provided by *AWS*.

 #### Pilotware Ltd
 *London, UK (February 2015 – February 2016)*